 Controversies

-- Faced heavy backlash for travel to Cancún during the 2021 Texas winter storm crisis
+- Severe backlash for the 2021 Cancún trip during the Texas winter storm crisis.

 Top Donors